Roy's Motel & Café, Amboy, California

 Near Barstow, avoiding the heavy traffic of the Interstate 15 (LV-LA)

-Bill Tomlinson, running the Route 66 museum in Barstow, and, as an addicted traveler, but too old for hitting the roads, very happy to welcome visitors (now, the World comes to us)
+Bill Tomlinson, running the Route 66 museum in Barstow, and, as an addicted traveler, but too old for hitting the roads, is very happy to welcome visitors ("now, the World comes to us"), 2024 permanently closed

 Main Street of Barstow